By E.J. Crawford

 Keys, who had a second surgery after the French Open to clean up scar tissue in the wrist, played like her 2016 self in Stanford.
 The 22-year-old defeated world No. 32 Lesia Tsurenko, reigning Wimbledon champion and No. 4 Garbiñe Muguruza, and No. 24 Vandeweghe in succession, all in straight sets, to claim the championship.

-As a result, Keys will move back into the Top 20 after finishing at No. 8 in 2016, the year in which she reached the final at the Series event in Montreal, won Birmingham and qualified for the WTA Finals for the first time.
+As a result, Keys (pictured at right, with Vandeweghe) will move back into the Top 20 after finishing at No. 8 in 2016, the year in which she reached the final at the Series event in Montreal, won Birmingham and qualified for the WTA Finals for the first time.

 Also excelling in the Series’ lone West Coast event were home-state products Vandeweghe, who did not drop a set en route to the final, and 18-year-old CiCi Bellis, who blitzed two-time Wimbledon winner Petra Kvitova to reach her first tour semifinal.